ITDiscovery/AdjBedController/README.md

 First let's break down the board that came with my bed:

-It uses a standard (but pretty old and cheap) micro controller to drive a biased transistor that controls
+It uses a standard (but pretty old and cheap) STM8S003 micro controller to drive a biased transistor that drives the base of an NPN transistor via a 3.3V GPIO.

 ![alt text](MotorDriverSchematic.png?raw=true)